dhruvmanila/browser-bookmarks.nvim/README.md

 }
 ```

-For Firefox users, the default profile will be used if `firefox_profile_name` is
+For Firefox/Waterfox users, the default profile will be used if
-not provided.
-This is obtained by parsing the profiles config file present in
+`firefox_profile_name`/`waterfox_profile_name` is not provided.
+This is obtained
-the default config directory.
+by parsing the profiles config file present in the default config directory.

 If the user has provided `url_open_plugin` then it will be used, otherwise
 default to using `url_open_command`.
 Supported plugins for `url_open_plugin` and